katiewrennhansen/crm-frontend/README.md

-# Front-End Component of CRM system for Real Estate purposes.
+# CRM Front-End for Real Estate purposes.

 ## Downloading the App